4/20/24, Saturday: RESCHEDULED Grammy nominee Reed Foehl and Jeff Berlin with Tommy Crawford (7:00 PM)

 Share this page:

-Darkly hilarious and dead serious singer-songwriter Grant Peeples will perform at Stage 33 Live, 33 Bridge Street in Bellows Falls, Vermont, on August 18, 2024, at 7:00 PM.
-Tickets are $15 in advance through stage33live.com or $20 at the door.
-Limited seating; the event will be recorded and filmed.
+Darkly hilarious and dead serious singer-songwriter Grant Peeples and globetrotting, truth-telling troubadour Fred Gillen Jr will co-headline Stage 33 Live, 33 Bridge Street in Bellows Falls, Vermont, on August 18, 2024, at 6:00 PM.
+Tickets are $20 in advance through stage33live.com or at the door.
+Advance tickets guarantee entry.
+Seating is limited!
+The event will be recorded and filmed.
 Read the press release.

 • Advance ticket sales will automatically close once 40 tickets are sold.